 SuretyBonds.com has developed this comprehensive licensing guide to explain how to get licensed as a public adjuster in North Carolina.
 Follow this North Carolina Public Adjuster License Guide to understand North Carolina Department of Insurance registration requirements.

 North Carolina is a state that is well-known for its destructive hurricanes.
 With 55 hurricanes in their rear view, North Carolina residents have to constantly face the reality of replacing property, which can go on for weeks after a hurricane ends.

-North Carolina Insurance Commissioner Mike Causey recommends that individuals not only review insurance policies to ensure they are properly covered in the event of property loss, but also to evaluate belongings in the home in case of damage from wind or flooding that results in the insured needing to file a claim.
+As storms approach in the future, it will be more important than ever for individuals to have access to a public insurance adjuster.
+North Carolina Insurance Commissioner Mike Causey recommends that individuals not only review insurance policies to ensure they are properly covered, but also to evaluate belongings in their home in case of damage from wind or flooding that results in needing to file a claim.

 What does a public adjuster do?

 Public adjusters are insurance professionals who are not associated with an insurance company.
 Public adjusters are hired by insured individuals to help with all aspects of the claims process.
 Unlike public adjusters, independent adjusters represent an insurance company and will not work for a private customer.
 Independent adjusters focus on the best interests of the company they represent and thus are not necessarily working to provide customers with the most money for their claims after an incident.